voltrb/docs/en/docs/volt_helpers.md

 ## App Configuration

 Like many frameworks, Volt changes some default settings based on an environment flag.
-You can set the volt environment with the VOLT_ENV environment variable.
+You can set the Volt environment with the ```VOLT_ENV``` environment variable.

 All files in the app's ```config``` folder are loaded when Volt boots.
 This is similar to the ```initializers``` folder in Rails.

 Volt does its best to start with useful defaults.
-You can configure things like your database and app name in the config/app.rb file.
+You can configure things, like your database and app name, in the ```config/app.rb``` file.
 The following are the current configuration options:

 | name      | default                   | description                                                   |
 |-----------|---------------------------|---------------------------------------------------------------|